Britta Ernst

-Britta Ernst (born 23 February 1961) is a German politician of the Social Democratic Party of Germany who has served as Education Minister of Brandenburg since 2017.
+Britta Ernst (born 23 February 1961) is a German politician of the Social Democratic Party of Germany (SPD) who served as the State Minister for Education and Youth of Brandenburg from 2017 to 2023.
 She was a member of the Hamburg Parliament from 1997 to 2011, served as School Minister of Schleswig-Holstein from 2014 to 2017, and as president of the Kultusministerkonferenz in 2021.
-She is the wife of Chancellor Olaf Scholz.
+She is the wife of the former chancellor of Germany, Olaf Scholz.

 Early life

 Ernst was born in Hamburg.
 After her Abitur in 1980, she completed an apprenticeship in real estate.
 Afterwards, Ernst studied general economics, graduating in 1990, and social economics, graduating in 1992.

 Ernst is a member of the Friedrich Ebert Foundation and of the ver.di union.

 In 1998, Ernst married fellow politician Olaf Scholz, who was elected Chancellor of Germany in 2021.
 The couple lives in Potsdam.